bzaczynski/github-bookmarklet/README.md

 A collection of [bookmarklets](https://en.wikipedia.org/wiki/Bookmarklet) to automate everyday tasks during a review of GitHub pull requests.

+## Why?

+My reviews tend to grow into hundreds of comments, which GitHub doesn't handle very with well because it isn't a common scenario.
+To avoid missing some comments that could be buried under a bunch of "Load More..." sections, I needed a way to extend GitHub's functionality so that they would load all with one click.
+Another missing piece are the toggle buttons to expand and collapse resolved or outdated conversations.

+## Installation

+Navigate to the [index page](https://bzaczynski.github.io/github-bookmarklet/) and then drag and drop the bookmarklets to the bookmark bar in your web browser.

+## Usage

+Click one of the bookmarklets on the Conversation or the Files tab in an open pull request.

 ## Building

 Create and activate a virtual environment and install dependencies into it: